 One of our Core School Values is ‘Respect’.
 Pupils have discussions both in class and assemblies relating to what this means and how it is shown.
 Displays around the school promote our school values and this is reiterated through our classroom rules, as well as our behaviour policy.

 As part of our PSHE curriculum, we deliver Targeted Emotional Literacy small group work, providing opportunities to enhance children’s self esteem to build self confidence, develop team work skills and learn strategies to help regulate our feelings.

 We promote respect for individual differences through assemblies and masses, the RE curriculum, multicultural and international weeks and events and through our Catholic ethos.

 Our school embraces the use of Makaton and we use signing in prayers, at assemblies and when for example singing and signing Happy Birthday.

 Tolerance of those of Different Faiths and Beliefs:

-At St Joseph’s Catholic Primary School, we aim to provide an environment where every child is valued regardless of race, religion, gender or disability.
+At St Joseph’s School, we aim to provide an environment where every child is valued regardless of race, religion, gender or disability.
 We strive to provide pupils with the opportunity for personal development so that they may fulfil their potential and become valued members of the community.
 As a Catholic school we are concerned with leading the children to a deep, living and active personal faith.

 We aim to support the work of deepening the children’s moral growth and development of conscience and seek to ensure that our pupils know they are a child of God.
-Preparation for the Sacrament of Reconciliation and Eucharist takes place in Year Three.
+Preparation for the Sacrament of Reconciliation takes place in Year Three.
 The Sacrament of the Eucharist takes place in Year Four.
 The preparation for both these sacraments takes place at school, but involves close co-operation with home and parish and includes a number of parent meetings.
 Preparation for the Sacrament of Confirmation takes place in Year Five and children celebrate the Sacrament of Confirmation in Year Six.
 The preparation for Confirmation takes place in church through the family catechesis programme.
 Visits and opportunities for worship are organised at our parish Church, such as the Foundation Stage Advent crib service.